ToshioCP/Gtk4-tutorial/src/Readme_for_developers.src.md

 If you don't do `rake clobber`, then it won't be updated because the the timestamp of .md file in gfm is newer than the one of .src.md file.
 In this case, using `touch` to the previous section .src.md also works to update the file.

-If you see the github repository (ToshioCP/Gtk4-tutorial), `Readme.md` is shown below the code.
+If you see the GitHub repository (ToshioCP/Gtk4-tutorial), `Readme.md` is shown below the code.
 And `Readme.md` includes links to each markdown files.
 The repository not only stores source files but also shows the whole tutorial.